snat-s/m/classify_metadata/README.md

 The first thing that I made was generate a lot more labels, I feel like I did Deep Learning a disservice by using so little data.
-So I generate another 400k labels using Llama3.1-7B, this time a smaller model because I don't want to break the bank on inference.
+So I generate another 400k labels using Llama3.1-7B (this time a smaller model because I don't want to break the bank on inference).

 I did some experiments and to not bore you I saw that the more data the better for my specific runs.
 So I decided to just do a dry run with two different